Tariq1981/Data_Modelling_Postgres/README.md

   ON U.USER_ID=X.USER_ID
   WHERE R_HOUR=1;

 - Getting the count of transactions per gender.
-The result is that the females used the app in that month more than males.
+Females were the heavy users for the app during that month.
   - **Query:**

     SELECT GEnder,count(*) FROM songplays p